LAMPSpace/Conference-Condominium-Management/README.md

 - Otherwise, you could use the normal laravel migration command line: `php artisan migrate:refresh --seed` but just make sure the application is able to connect to your database following the settings in `.env` file.

 ## Usage
-Import `conference-condominium-management.postman_collection.json` to your postman.
-You might need to update the `APP_URL` collection variable to your URL localhost.

 ## Roadmap
 - [] Authenticate System